getoptimum/docs/docs/hackathon/clients/grpc-examples.md

 ### Protocol Buffer Definitions

 Both clients use Protocol Buffers for gRPC communication.
-The definitions are available in:
+The definitions are provided in the code sections above:

-- P2P Client: `optimum-dev-setup-guide/grpc_p2p_client/proto/p2p_stream.proto`
+- P2P Client: See the protobuf definition in the "Building the P2P Client" section
-- Proxy Client: `optimum-dev-setup-guide/grpc_proxy_client/proto/proxy_stream.proto`
+- Proxy Client: See the [Quick Start Guide](../quick-start/first-message.md#step-4d-create-protobuf-definition)

 ## Troubleshooting